How Healthcare Companies Sign More Clients through Cold Email | Full Guide

 Prerequisities before starting a multichannel cold outreach campaign 👇🏻

-- For email campaigns put your sending email accounts for at least 14 days of warm-up before you start sending emails to your prospects.
+• Email warm-up: Put your sending email accounts through at least 14 days of warm-up before you start emailing prospects.
+SmartReach provides Warm-up Hero for this purpose.
 (Use Warm-up Hero)

 Let’s see how SmartReach helps you with a multichannel outbound set-up for healthcare lead generation.